Food operators

 Under Ontario's O. Reg.
 493/17: FOOD PREMISES, every operator of a food service premises must ensure there is at least one person on the premise who has completed the food handler training while it is open.

-• Food handling courses approved by the Ontario Ministry of Health.
+Access a list of food handling courses approved by the Ontario Ministry of Health.

 If you are opening a new restaurant or food premises in Peel, the Health Protection and Promotion Act of Ontario requires you to notify Peel Public Health at least 14 days before opening.